This country-specific Q&A provides an overview of Competition Litigation laws and regulations applicable in Sweden.

 What is the measure of damages?
 To what extent is joint and several liability recognised in competition damages claims?
 Are there any exceptions (e.g. for leniency applicants)?

-The Competition Damages Act stipulates that interest will accrue on the compensation amount, due from the time the damage occurred.
-The interest rate is 2 per cent above the reference rate of the Central Bank from the time the damage was caused until legal proceedings to claim compensation were initiated.
-Thereafter, the interest rate is 8 per cent above the reference rate.
+Interest will accrue from the time the damage occurred.
+The interest rate is two percentage points above the reference rate of the Central Bank from the time the damage was caused until the legal proceedings were initiated.
+Thereafter, the interest rate is eight percentage points above the reference rate.

 What are the relevant limitation periods for competition damages claims?
 How can they be suspended or interrupted?

-The Competition Damages Act stipulates a limitation period of five years from when the infringement ceased and the claimant became aware of, or would reasonably have been aware of, the anticompetitive behaviour, that this behaviour caused damages and the identity of the infringer.
-Previously, there were also no rules on a standstill or interruption of the limitation period during the time that a competition authority investigated the issue or while legal proceedings were conducted.
-Such rules are now included in the Competition Damages Act, stipulating that a limitation period is suspended while a competition authority takes actions in the case of the infringement to which the claim relates.
+Under the Competition Damages Act, the limitation period is five years from when the infringement ceased and the claimant became aware of, or would reasonably have been aware of, the anticompetitive behaviour, that this behaviour caused damage and the identity of the infringer.
+The limitation period is suspended while a competition authority takes actions in the case of the infringement to which the claim relates.
 A new limitation period of five years commences from the day when there is a legally binding decision on the infringement or if the authority concludes its investigation in another manner.

 Which local courts and/or tribunals deal with competition damages claims?